-- The application should be completed by the person who has primary and direct responsibility for payment of the drinking water, wastewater, or combined drinking water and wastewater bill.
+- The application should be completed by the person who has primary and direct responsibility for payment of the water, sewer, or combined water and sewer bill

 For more information about LIHWAP please call the NYS LIHWAP Call Center at 1-833-690-0208 or call the toll-free OTDA Hotline at 1-800-342-3009.
 You may also email LIHWAP at: NYSLIHWAP@otda.ny.gov.

 An emergency is an urgent need or situation that has to be taken care of right away.

 - Your water and/or sewer is shut-off or is about to be shut-off, or you have a 72-hour disconnect notice

 If you are experiencing a water and/or sewer emergency, you may be eligible for Temporary Assistance.
 You may apply online at myBenefits.ny.gov or fill out the application form and file it at your Local Department of Social Services.

 You may also contact your Local Department of Social Services online, or by calling the toll-free OTDA Hotline at 1-800-342-3009.

 You are encouraged to contact and make arrangements with your water and/or sewer provider to discuss payment options.
 Some options may be a repayment or deferred payment agreement.
 There may also be local water and/or sewer assistance funds available.